 Please remember these steps do not correspond to days!
 It may take many days to progress through one step, especially if the concussion is severe.
-As soon as symptom appear, the player should return to the previous step and wait at least one more day until attempting any activity.
+As soon as symptoms appear, the player should return to the previous step and wait at least one more day until attempting any activity.
 Never return to play if symptoms persist!
-A player who returns to activity before full recovery from the original concussion is at high risk of sustaining another concussion, with symptoms that may be increased and prolonged. --Updated per St. Joseph Health (6/21)
+A player who returns to activity before full recovery from the original concussion is at high risk of sustaining another concussion, with symptoms that may be increased and prolonged. --Updated per Northwest Health as of Mar 2024